 Dr. William R. Harvey is President of Hampton University and 100% owner of the Pepsi Cola Bottling Company of Houghton, Michigan.
-Since 1978, he has served with distinction as President of Hampton University and created a monumental legacy during his thirty year tenure- one of the longest tenures of any sitting president of a college or university in the country.
+Since 1978, he has served with distinction as President of Hampton University and created a monumental legacy during his forty-two year tenure-one of the longest tenures of any sitting president of a college or university in the country.
 Dr. Harvey is described as "one of the most focused individuals that one can meet.
 He is relentlessly single-minded" when it comes to the advancement of the University.
 During the time that he has served at the helm, Dr. Harvey has made countless contributions to the University, our state and the nation.
 Few individuals have demonstrated the dedication to education and service that Dr. Harvey has demonstrated throughout his distinguished career.

 A native of Brewton, Alabama, he is a graduate of Southern Normal High School and Talladega College.
 After graduating from Talladega College, Dr. Harvey served three years on active duty with the United States Army.
 During that time, he saw duty in Europe and in the United States.
 He is currently a Lieutenant Colonel in the Army Reserve.
 Dr. Harvey earned his doctorate in College Administration from Harvard University in 1972.
 Prior to assuming his current position, he served as Assistant for Governmental Affairs to the Dean of the Graduate School of Education at Harvard University; Administrative Assistant to the President at Fisk University; and as Administrative Vice President at Tuskegee University.